 More precisely, for any BPS Wilson loop, we identify a Coulomb branch topological sector, i.e. a set of operators built out of the vector multiplet.
-We decribe also the mirror symmetric configuration, with a vortex loop and a Higgs branch topological sector, whose fields are made by scalars in the hypermultiplet.
-We then extend this example to any $\frac{1}{2}$-BPS line operators in a generic $\mathcal{N}=4$ SCFT.
+We describe also a configuration involving vortex loops and the Higgs branch topological sector, whose fields are made by scalars in the hypermultiplet.
+Based on the algebra preserved by the supercharges and the local nature of the duality operation \cite{Gaiotto:2008ak, Gulotta:2011si, Hwang:2021ulb}, we expect these two configurations to be related by mirror symmetry.
+We then extend these examples to any $\frac{1}{2}$--BPS superconformal line operators in a generic $\mathcal{N}=4$ SCFT.

 Then, we show how to exploit these configurations to extract CFT data.
 The main tools are localization and the Ward identity relating mass deformations and dimension one topological operators.
 Using the Ward identity, we argue that the vev of the defect operator in a properly mass-deformed background is the generating functional for integrated defect correlation functions, generalizing the argument without defects.
 Using localization, one can sometimes reduce the computation of the vev to a finite-dimensional integral, i.e. a matrix model, which can be evaluated in different limits.